Aliases for CDH17 Gene

 This gene is a member of the cadherin superfamily, genes encoding calcium-dependent, membrane-associated glycoproteins.
 The encoded protein is cadherin-like, consisting of an extracellular region, containing 7 cadherin domains, and a transmembrane region but lacking the conserved cytoplasmic domain.
 The protein is a component of the gastrointestinal tract and pancreatic ducts, acting as an intestinal proton-dependent peptide transporter in the first step in oral absorption of many medically important peptide-based drugs.
 The protein may also play a role in the morphological organization of liver and intestine.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Jan 2009]

 GeneCards Summary for CDH17 Gene

 CDH17 (Cadherin 17, LI Cadherin (Liver-Intestine)) is a Protein Coding gene.
-Among its related pathways are ERK Signaling and ERK Signaling.
+Diseases associated with CDH17 include epithelial predominant wilms' tumor and hepatocellular carcinoma.
+Among its related pathways are ERK Signaling and Nanog in Mammalian ESC Pluripotency.
 GO annotations related to this gene include calcium ion binding and proton-dependent oligopeptide secondary active transmembrane transporter activity.
 An important paralog of this gene is CDH16.